orquestra-ai/orquestra-qre/README.md

     5. Open a Pull Request against the `main` branch of this repository.
     6. Ensure your PR passes all CI checks and addresses any review comments.
 *   **Contributor License Agreement (CLA)**: For non-trivial contributions, we may require a CLA to ensure the project's open-source integrity.
 This will be managed via CLA Assistant.

-Please read our `CONTRIBUTING.md` (to be created) for more detailed guidelines on coding standards, development setup, and the review process.

 ## 🗺️ Roadmap & Future Features